-- Information on the survey and habitat quality assessment will be collated and notification provided to DotEE (and DES) within 10 business days of determining the location and extent of a residual significant impact to an MNES not included in Table 1. - Approval for additional residual significant impacts to any EPBC listed threatened species or EPBC community not listed in Table 1 will be sought from DotEE within 20 business days of identifying the need. - Any residual significant impacts to EPBC listed threatened species or EPBC community not identified in Table 1 of the SGP approval will be offset in accordance with the EPBC Act Environmental Offsets Policy. - In the unlikely event that clearing of an MNES habitat not listed in Table 1 occurs prior to Arrow seeking approval, Arrow will notify the Department of the non-compliance as soon as practical and within no later than 10 business days of becoming aware of the non-compliance. - Should this occur, the following will be implemented: - Cease clearing works in the immediate area to protect the identified species/community
+- Information on the survey and habitat quality assessment will be collated and notification provided to DCCEEW (and Queensland Department of Environment, Tourism, Science & Innovation (DETSI)) within 10 business days of determining the location and extent of a residual significant impact to an MNES that was listed under the EPBC Act at the time of the approval but not included in Table 1. - Approval for additional residual significant impacts to any threatened species or community that was listed under the EPBC Act at the time of the approval but not listed in Table 1 will be sought from DCCEEW within 20 business days of identifying the need. - Any residual significant impacts to threatened species or EPBC community that was listed under the EPBC Act at the time of the approval but not identified in Table 1 of the SGP approval will be offset in accordance with the EPBC Act Environmental Offsets Policy. - In the unlikely event that clearing of an MNES habitat that was listed under the EPBC Act at the time of the approval but not listed in Table 1 occurs prior to Arrow seeking approval, Arrow will notify the Department of the non-compliance as soon as practical and within no later than 10 business days of becoming aware of the non- compliance. - Should this occur, the following will be implemented: - Cease clearing works in the immediate area to protect the identified species/community - Tag/barricade the identified species/community in an appropriate manner to ensure protection

-- Tag/barricade the identified species/community in an appropriate manner to ensure protection - Record species/community GPS coordinates so that it may be incorporated into the site environmental map as a 'no-go zone' area until all necessary approvals have been obtained - Record all relevant information for inclusion in the incident reporting and annual compliance report.
+- Record species/community GPS coordinates so that it may be incorporated into the site environmental map as a 'no-go zone' area until all necessary approvals have been obtained - Record all relevant information for inclusion in the incident reporting and annual compliance report.